Boar’s Head and Yule Log Festival

 Reception: Wassail and desserts will be served in McAdams Hall after each performance.
 There will be opportunities to mingle and meet members of the cast, as well as have your picture taken with the Boar and cast members!

-Volunteers are ALSO needed on Dec.
+Volunteers are needed on Dec.
 26 when we transform the sanctuary by setting up theatre lighting and building the staging for the show.
 If you can spare an hour or two that day, drop by and get some exercise.
 There are other ways to help, like ushering, volunteering to be part of the festival performance, and inviting your friends and family.

 Follow the Boar’s Head Facebook Page and other church news for the latest on the St. Paul UMC Boar’s Head and Yule Log Festival.